Bachelor of Health Science

 *Note: A master’s degree is required for professional practice in speech-language pathology, and a professional doctorate is required for professional practice in audiology.

-The BHS in CSD is designed to provide students with a broad understanding of the scientific bases of speech, language, and hearing; the different types of communication disorders; and the various kinds of diagnostic and therapeutic methods utilized by speech-language pathologists and audiologists.
+The BHS in SLHS is designed to provide students with a broad understanding of the scientific bases of speech, language, and hearing; the different types of communication disorders; and the various kinds of diagnostic and therapeutic methods utilized by speech-language pathologists and audiologists.
 Undergraduate students in the SLHS department at MU benefit from:

 - A low student-faculty ratio: Faculty in the SLHS department are easily accessible and they encourage student questions and interaction outside of the classroom.